REtokenDAO/Hackathon/README.md

 # Governance Process

 ## Board of Stewards
-The community has agreed to “roadmap” implementing a Board of Stewards (BoS).
+The community has agreed to “roadmap” implementing a [Board of Stewards (BoS) (see write up on SporkDAO)](https://forum.sporkdao.org/t/sporkdao-board-of-stewards-role/53).
 We anticipate that this process will occur within Season 0 with the expectation that the BoS will initiate efforts and planning migration into Season 1.

 Discord Post / Poll ⇒ https://discord.com/channels/877883581903564860/882910920240680970/883801541230858241

-The Board of Stewards primary responsibility is to help the DAO operate smoothly and efficiently so that REtoken DAO will be a catalyst for disrupting the Real Estate industry with Blockchain Technology.
+The Board of Stewards' primary responsibility is to help the DAO operate smoothly and efficiently so that REtoken DAO will be a catalyst for disrupting the Real Estate industry with Blockchain Technology.

 ## Initial Voting / Proposal Process
 1. Discussion origination ... here on discord (Working Groups, Community Calls, etc)